-The Web Map Service (WMS) (Beaujardiere, 2004; Kolodziej, 2004) and the Web Feature Service (WFS) (Vretanos, 2002) are two major services defined by OGC for creating a basic GIS framework enabling information rendering of heterogeneous data sources as map images.
+Web Map Service (WMS) (Beaujardiere, 2004; Kolodziej, 2004) and Web Feature Service (WFS) (Vretanos, 2002) are two major services defined by OGC for creating a basic GIS framework enabling information rendering of heterogeneous data sources as map images.
 WMS is the key service to the information rendering/visualization in GIS domain.
 WMS produces maps from the geographic data in GML provided by WFS.
 It also enables attribute/feature based data querying over data display by its standard service interfaces.
 OGC's WFS implementation specification defines interfaces for data access and manipulation operations on geographic features.
-Via its standard service interfaces, a web user/client can combine, use and manage geo-data from different sources by invoking several standard operations (Vretanos, 2002).
-By creating an interoperable standard GIS framework as a result of adopting Open GIS standards (using GML and standard online services WMS and WFS), we open the door of interoperability to this growing community.
+Via its standard service interfaces, a web user/client can combine, use and manage geodata from different sources by invoking several standard operations (Vretanos, 2002).
+By creating an interoperable standard GIS framework by adopting Open GIS standards (using GML and standard online services WMS and WFS), we open the door of interoperability to this growing community.

 In addition to the domain-level interoperability and extensibility, information systems need cross-language, operating system and platform interoperability to enable data sharing/federating and analysis over autonomous heterogeneous resources provided by various virtual organizations.
-Web Service standards (Booth et al., 2004) are a common implementation of Service Oriented Architectures (SOA) ideas, giving us a means of interoperability between different software applications running on a variety of platforms.
-Grid computing (Foster & Kesselman, 2004; Fox, 2004) has a converging Web Service-based architecture.
+Web Service standards (Booth et al., 2004) are a common implementation of Service Oriented Architectures (SOA) ideals giving us a means of interoperability between different software applications running on a variety of platforms, and Grid computing (Foster & Kesselman, 2004; Fox, 2004) has converging requirements.
 By implementing Web Service versions of GIS services, we can integrate them directly with scientific application Grids (Atkinson et al., 2005; Aydin et al., 2008).

 A Web Service is an interface that describes a collection of operations that are network accessible through standardized XML messaging (Kreger, 2001).
 Web Services collectively are a software system designed to support interoperable machine-to-machine interaction over a network.
-A typical service has an interface described in a machine-processable format called the Web Service Description language (WSDL) (Christensen, Curbera, Meredith, & Weerawarana, 2001).
-Other systems interact with the Web Services in a manner prescribed by its description using SOAP-messages (Simple Object Access Protocol), typically conveyed using HTTP with an XML serialization in conjunction with other Web-related standards.
+A typical service has an interface described in a machine-processable format called Web Service Description language (WSDL) (Christensen, Curbera, Meredith, & Weerawarana, 2001).
+Other systems interact with the Web service in a manner prescribed by its description using SOAP-messages (Simple Object Access Protocol), typically conveyed using HTTP with an XML serialization in conjunction with other Web-related standards.
 Representational State Transfer (REST) (Fielding & Taylor, 2002; Khare & Taylor, 2004) is a variation of this architecture that replaces WSDL with standard HTTP operations (GET, POST, PUT, DELETE).
 REST can be used to transmit SOAP messages as well as other formatted transmissions such as RSS, ATOM, or JSON.

-The major difference between Web Services and other component technologies is that Web Services are accessed via the ubiquitous Web protocols such as Hypertext Transfer Protocol (HTTP) and Extensible Markup Language (XML) instead of object-model-specific protocols such as Distributed Component Object Model (DCOM) (Redmond, 1997) or Remote Method Invocation (RMI) ("RMI," 2004) or Internet Inter-Orb Protocol (IIOP) (Kirtland, 2001).
+The major difference between the Web Services and the other component technologies is that the Web services are accessed via the ubiquitous Web protocols such as Hypertext Transfer Protocol (HTTP) and Extensible Markup Language (XML) instead of object-model-specific protocols such as Distributed Component Object Model (DCOM) (Redmond, 1997) or Remote Method Invocation (RMI) (Java Remote Method Invocation Specification, 1998) or Internet Inter-Orb Protocol (IIOP) (Kirtland, 2001).
 One typically builds services to be stateless and places the distributed system state in a single state machine that aggregates clients to services.
-This simplifies several well-known problems in distributed object systems (such as fault tolerance), enabling Web Service-based systems to have better scalability.
+This simplifies several well-known problems in distributed object systems (such as fault tolerance), enabling Web service-based systems to have better scalability.

-Adopting GIS Open Standards to Web Service standards and implanting Web Service versions of standard GIS services permit applications to span programming languages, platforms and operating systems.
+Adopting GIS Open Standards to Web Service standards and implanting Web Service versions of standard GIS services make applications span cross-language, platform and operating systems.
 It also enables application developers to integrate the third party geospatial functionality and data into their custom applications easily.